Upcoming Events & Current News

 The Black Film Center/Archive was established in 1981 as the first archival repository dedicated to collecting, preserving, and making available historically and culturally significant films by and about black people.
 The BFC/A's primary objectives are to promote scholarship on black film and to serve as an open resource for scholars, researchers, students, and the general public; to encourage creative film activity by independent black filmmakers; and to undertake and support research on the history, impact, theory, and aesthetics of black film traditions.

-Through the summer term, BFC/A is open for research during the hours 9:00 AM to 4:30 PM, Monday through Friday.
+Summer Hours: The BFC/A will be open for research from 9:00 AM to 4:30 PM from May 9 through August 19.
 Advance appointments are requested for film viewings and special collections access.